abinit/abinit/doc/tutorial/eph4mob.md

 Over the initial 413 $\kk$-points in the IBZ, only 3 will be computed!
 ABINIT then reads the WFK file and interpolates the potentials to compute the e-ph matrix elements.
-The use of the tetrahedron method allows for the filtering of the $\qq-points:
+The use of the tetrahedron method allows for the filtering of the $\qq$-points:

 ```sh
 qpoints_oracle: calculation of tau_nk will need: 39 q-points in the IBZ. (nqibz_eff / nqibz):   9.4 [%]